top of page

 Celebrating the strong bond of friendship between Genoa and London, the Italian Embassy in London, in the presence of the Ambassador Inigo Lambertini, presented a special occasion to mark the 58th edition festival launch of Premio Paganini.
 It celebrates 70 years after the first edition of the violin competition dedicated to Niccolò Paganini, who performed with his violin, the “Cannone,” several times in London in the period between 1831 and 1834 during the course of his legendary European tour, just as, in 1980, Renato de Barbieri played in honour of Queen Elizabeth II during the British sovereign’s memorable visit to Genoa.

 Last November the Mayor of Genoa Marco Bucci, within the scope of the collaboration agreement signed at Palazzo Tursi on December 22, 2022, with Lord Mayor Michael Mainelli, participated in “The Lord Mayor’s Show,” the historic event held to mark the election of the Mayor of the City of London.
-This time, the Deputy Mayor of Genoa Pietro Piciocchi had the pleasure of introducing this important occasion after Ambassador Lambertini, with supporting speeches from among
+This time, the Deputy Mayor of Genoa, Pietro Piciocchi, had the pleasure of introducing this important occasion after Ambassador Lambertini, with supporting speeches from among

 Giovanni Panebianco, President of the Paganini Prize